a327ex/www/content/posts/status_addicts.md

 ## Creative sovereignty

-Abandoning any intention of being relevant, making a difference, creating a change, or accruing status is also beneficial for the maintenance of a creator's creative sovereignty.
+Abandoning any intention of being relevant, making a difference, creating change, or accruing status is also beneficial for the maintenance of a creator's creative sovereignty.

 To be creative you have to be open to new experiences and you have to be able to generate lots of new and interesting ideas.
 But to be usefully creative you also have to be somewhat disagreeable, since you want to generate ideas that other people haven't generated before, and to do that you have to be willing to go to places that most people aren't going.